 - Make sure your URLs match your key search terms; this is one of the most important relevance signals that Google uses.

 - NoIndex and NoFollow are your friends.
 NoIndex is a command in the header of the page that tells Google not to show this page on its results.
 Perfect for payment portals and legal pages.
 NoFollow tells Google not to distribute domain authority from that page or link.

 - Canonicity: Using Can tags enables Google to see which of a variety of similar pages is the one you want to show to people, making sure that your most relevant pages are the ones Google is ranking.

 Pro-level Keyword Research can take years to understand properly.
-But you can save a lot of time and give your agency or team a head start by using Keyword Planner or another tool to search the most relevant keywords.
+But you can save a lot of time and give your agency or team a head start by using Keyword Planner or another tool to search for the most relevant keywords.

 Start by brainstorming a few keywords based on your services, location, and market niche.
-The Keyword Planner will show you current monthly search volume, and suggest new terms.
+The Keyword Planner will show you the current monthly search volume, and suggest new terms.
 Google Search Console is also a great way to find the terms that you already rank for.
 By gathering these terms, focusing your site on them you can clarify not just how to plan out your site structure, but how to structure your content, and how well you’re ranking compared to your competitors.

 Keep Your Content Optimised and Affordable

 Content is often the most time-consuming part of on-page SEO.
 Even large agencies can often find they have too few copywriters for the content they need to produce.